IQSS/ondemand-loop/docs/guide/content/user_guide/projects.md

     Deleting a project removes it from the application UI — but all downloaded or uploaded files remain safely stored on disk or in the remote repository.

+!!!
+Note

+    The project id that's part of the URL of your project cannot be changed.
+It's automatically generated using common HPC words.

 ### Project Folder Structure

 Each project has a dedicated location on the user's space on the HPC filesystem with two main folders: